-Benefits of Selling Art Online
+Benefits Of Selling Art Online

 There is no better time than now to start an art business.
 If you are an avid reader of my blog or follow me on social media, you have heard me say “There is no better time to be an artist” over and over again.

-Before the internet, an artist would work with an agent, sell their art at craft shows or if they were lucky enough they would have their art displayed in a gallery.
+Before the internet, an artist would work with an agent, sell their art at craft shows, or if they were lucky enough, they would have their art displayed in a gallery.

 An artist’s agent is a person who represents an artist.
 In most cases, art agents work with multiple artists at the same time.
-An artist would hire an agent to market and sell his/her work and would pay a commission based on a sale.
+An artist would hire an agent to market and sell his/her work and pay a commission based on a sale.
 You would need to have a healthy relationship with your agent and trust that he/she would represent your brand appropriately.

-If the agent knew that they would profit more from selling particular artist’s work, they would heavily promote that over other artist’s work.
+If the agent knew that they would profit more from selling a particular artist’s work, they would heavily promote that over other artist’s work.
 The more art they sell, the more money they make.
 They do not care who created the art.

-Galleries work the same way as agents do- income is earned based on the commission of sales.
+Galleries work the same way as agents do income is earned based on the commission of sales.
 The employees play a significant role in what art sells and does not sell.
 In most cases, the employees do an excellent job representing the artist.
-However, they will not be able to tell the story behind your creation like you can.
+However, they will not be able to tell the story behind your creation as you can.
 Your art will also be competing against all of the other art in the room.

-Craft shows can be a great way for an artist to sell original artwork or prints.
+Craft shows can be an excellent way for an artist to sell original artwork or prints.
 An artist pays for a space at the craft show to display their art.

 Many variables will determine the number of sales an artist will generate during a craft show.
 Weather, location, and the type of crowd the fair attracts will affect how much an artist will sell at a show.

-What are the common factors with the three traditional ways of selling art?
+What are the common factors with the three traditional ways of selling art

 - Traffic is a common factor that will significantly affect sales.